 Dr. Spaniol has presented masterclasses and workshops at the Royal Academy of Music, Royal Welsh College of Music and Drama, the St. Petersburg (Russia) Conservatory, Indiana University, and many others.
 He frequently appears as a performer/presenter at conferences hosted by the International Double Reed Society (IDRS), College Music Society, Music for All, and other music education organizations.
 He also served for six years as the Bassoon Chair for the IDRS's Fernand Gillet - Hugo Fox Competition.

 As a performer, Dr.Spaniol has appeared as concerto soloist with Sinfonia da Camera, the St. Petersburg Classical Symphony Orchestra, Solisti St. Petersburg, the Central Ohio Symphony Orchestra, the Philharmonic Orchestra of Indianapolis, and bands and orchestras at Butler and Interlochen.
 He can be heard on recordings on Albany, Capstone, Centaur, Innova, and Zephyr Records.
 As principal bassoonist of Sinfonia da Camera, Dr. Spaniol has toured England, been heard on NPR's Performance Today, and appears on the Classical Music for Dummies CD.
 He has also performed with the Indianapolis Symphony Orchestra, Indianapolis Chamber Orchestra, Columbus (Ohio) Symphony Orchestra, and performed and/or recorded with popular artists such as The Rolling Stones, Art Garfunkel, Sandi Patty, and Michael Feinstein.
+He is now a proud original member of Rock E Bassoon, a rock band comprised of seven electric bassoonists and a drummer.
 A Yamaha Performing Artist, Dr. Spaniol plays a Yamaha YFG-811 bassoon.